Oliguria Clinical Presentation

 Drugs

-A detailed history of recent medications should be obtained.
-In the presence of mild prerenal insufficiency, the administration of medications that impair renal autoregulation can precipitate oliguric acute renal failure.
+A detailed history of all recent medications should be obtained.
+In the presence of mild prerenal insufficiency, the administration of medications that impair renal autoregulation can precipitate oliguric acute kidney injury.

 Cyclosporine, tacrolimus, and contrast agents are direct afferent arteriolar constrictors that interfere with the myogenic response.

 NSAIDs inhibit the renal synthesis of vasodilatory prostaglandins.
-They are an important cause when administered to febrile children with intercurrent dehydration.
+They are an important cause of oliguric acute kidney injury when administered to febrile children with intercurrent dehydration.

 Drugs that induce direct tubular necrosis include aminoglycosides, amphotericin B, cyclosporine, tacrolimus, antineoplastic agents (eg, methotrexate, cisplatin), and contrast agents.
 Acyclovir and sulfonamides can precipitate within the tubular lumen and result in obstruction.